Yoro Valley 養老渓谷

 Yoro-Keikoku Station is on the Kominato Line.
 To get there by train, take the Keiyo Line from Tokyo to Soga.
 Change at Soga to the Uchibo Line and change to the Kominato Line at Goi Station.
 The journey should take between two to three hours.
 You can also reach the park by driving the Aqua Line to Kisarazu.

 The entrance to the valley is Yoro-Keikoku Station on the Kominato Railway Line.
 From there, the valley stretches six kilometers to the south, ending at Otaki, home of one of Chiba's most famous castles, Otaki Castle.

 The best time to visit the valley is during the fall when the autumn leaves are brilliant red, yellow and gold.
 The colorful leaves create a canopy over the valley and its roaring river.
 The momiji (Japanese maple trees) are in abundance here and a fall festival is hosted in celebration of them.

-Yet the valley is gorgeous at other times of year.
+The valley is gorgeous at other times of year, too.
 During the spring, it's an excellent place to enjoy the blooming cherry blossoms and azaleas.
-Summer offers swimming, hiking, and other activities around the river.
+Summer offers swimming, hiking and other activities around the river.
 In winter, icicles hang from the rocks.

 The park is best known for its waterfalls, including Awamata no Taki, Chiba's biggest waterfall.
 From a height of 30 meters, its water cascades down a fascinating collection of stair-like rocks.